thatoddmailbox/kvm/README.md

 # kvm
+> This is still a work in progress!
+More specifically, the HDMI ports have not been tested yet, and the keypad and base do not yet communicate.

 An open-source HDMI Keyboard/Video/Mouse (KVM) switch, which lets you switch two monitors and four USB devices between up to three computers.
 Theoretically, it should support HDMI 1.3a and up to 1920 x 1200 resolution, but that's completely untested and probably depends on how well I actually designed the board.

 The base has a total of six HDMI inputs (three computers with two monitors each) and two HDMI outputs (for the two monitors).
 It also has four mini-USB ports (three computers and one for power), four USB host ports (to connect a mouse, keyboard, and anything else), and a connector that goes to the keypad.